Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/EvergreenNotes/Tips for concentration.md

 #### [[Tips for concentration]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 Concentration is something that is required to most things done in today's society.
-Many things can cause a lack of concentration ranging from simple distraction to serious illness's like [[depression]] and [[neurodivergency]] like [[ADHD]].
+Many things can cause a lack of concentration ranging from simple distraction to serious illness's like [[depression]] and [[neurodiversity]] like [[ADHD]].
 Here some ways that I have found to help concentrate

 1. Interact with what you are trying to understand in more than one way.
 	- If you are reading: write notes/highlight, and/or have it read aloud while you read.